primer/primer.style/docs/illustration-guidelines.md

 ## Squiggles

 Squiggles come in two styles: 2px stroke/`blue-400` and 1px stroke/`blue-200`.
-They can vary in size but are typically `40x8` or `20x4`.
-Squiggles should typically only be horizontal or vertical, but if they are angled please use a 45° angle.
+They vary in size, but are typically 40x8 or 20x4 pixels.
+Squiggles may be oriented horizontally, vertically, or at a 45° angle.

 ## Dots